-Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Unobservable Inputs (Level 3) Total Losses (I n millions) Ortho® brands and sub-brands \$ - \$ - - \$ 92.3 \$ 33.7
+Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) ervable Unobservable puts Inputs Total Losses (In n nillions) ) Ortho® brands and sub-brands \$ \$ \$ 92.3 \$ 33.7

 As a result of the Company's impairment review performed in the third quarter of fiscal 2014, the Company recognized an impairment charge for a non-recurring fair value adjustment of \$33.7 million within the Global Consumer segment related to the Ortho® brand.
 The remaining fair value of the indefinite-lived Ortho® brand and sub-brands was \$92.3 million.
 The fair value was calculated based upon the evaluation of the historical performance and future growth of the Ortho® business using a royalty savings methodology similar to that employed when the associated business was acquired with updated estimates of sales, cash flow and profitability.